-Looking at the red-and-white colonnade, it's easy to picture Robert E. Lee nodding at students as he walked crossed the university's wide front lawn, striding toward his office in the chapel that now bears his name.
-The beloved Confederate general, who served as president of the school after the Civil War, famously stated that the college had but one rule: that every student must be a gentleman.
+Looking at the red-and-white colonnade, it's easy to picture Robert E. Lee nodding at students as he walked crossed the university's wide front lawn, striding toward his office in the university's chapel.
+The Confederate general, who served as president of the school after the Civil War, famously stated that the college had but one rule: that every student must be a gentleman.

 With a strong honor system and a cherished speaking tradition, the college's commitment to honor and civility still holds true – and visitors should expect a welcoming smile.
 The national spotlight arrives every four years during W&L's mock presidential convention.
 Student delegates spend a year corresponding with their real-life counterparts in order to predict who will be the out-of-party presidential nominee.
-The students have been correct 14 times in the last 16 election cycles.
+The students have been correct 20 times over 27 conventions.
 The annual Fancy Dress Ball is another highlight.

 W&L was founded in 1749 when Scots-Irish settlers established Augusta Academy.
-Today, this small liberal arts school enrolls 1,855 undergraduates and 374 law students.
-Sites of interest include Lee Chapel & Museum, the Reeves Center, which houses the 4th largest collection of ceramics in the U.S., and the Watson Pavilion, which displays portraits from the Washington-Custis-Lee collection.
+Today, this small liberal arts school enrolls 1,820 undergraduates and 361 law students.
+Sites of interest include the University Chapel & Museum, the Reeves Center, which houses the 4th largest collection of ceramics in the U.S., and the Watson Pavilion, which displays portraits from the Washington-Custis-Lee collection.

 Virginia Military Institute